|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 First sprite capture; STL and southern IL lightning

-Yesterday's chase was a long one, starting just south of my home base in New Baden at late afternoon and ending after 2AM.
+Yesterday's expedition was a long one, starting just south of my home base in New Baden at late afternoon and ending after 2AM.
 After a weak thunderstorm rained itself out east of New Baden, I went into the city to capture approaching storms over downtown: